Efik language: Vocabulary

 The Efik vocabulary has continually expanded since the earliest contact with surrounding ethnicities and European traders.
-Although, Professor Mervyn D. W. Jeffreys argues that "Efik is far poorer in its vocabulary than Ibibio", Donald C. Simmons counters this statement argueing that there is no evidence to support Jeffreys statement.
+Although, Professor Mervyn D. W. Jeffreys argues that "Efik is far poorer in its vocabulary than Ibibio", Donald C. Simmons counters this statement arguing that there is no evidence to support Jeffreys statement.
 Due to its geographical position along the Lower Cross River, the Efik language adopted foreign words.
 The Efik dictionaries of Goldie, Aye and Adams reveal some words of Efut, Qua and Igbo origin adopted into the Efik Language.
 Words of Efut and qua origin exist in the Efik vocabulary by virtue of their long history of intermarriages and interethnic trade.
 Words of Igbo origin such as "Amasi" denote a servant-master relationship and would have been obtained due to the former status of the Igbo in Efik society.

 Word origins

-The Efik Language besides making new words from Efik verbs and other pre-existing words, further borrows words from other languages.
+The Efik Language, besides making new words from Efik verbs and other pre-existing words, further borrows words from other languages.
 Several words in the Efik vocabulary were equally borrowed from European languages such as Portuguese and English.
 According to Simmons, "Efik words applied to European-introduced innovations consist of single words extended in meaning to include new concepts or material objects, and secondary formations constituting new combinations of primary morphemes.
 Words denoting material objects which history relates Europeans introduced at an early date, are un̄wọn̄ – Tobacco and snuff, lbokpot 'maize' and probably, lwa 'cassava'."
 Religious and educational terms can be dated to 1846 when the Scottish missionaries arrived Old Calabar and began their mission.
 According to Simmons, "Efik frequently designate an introduced object with the name of the group from whom they obtained it used as a noun in genitive relationship together with the noun which names the object".
 The most common nouns used to identify specific groups include Mbakara (European), Oboriki (Portuguese), Unehe (Igbo), Asanu (Hausa), Ekoi, Ibibio.
 Compounds that illustrate this usage include "Oboriki Unen" (Portuguese Hen), "Utere Mbakara" (Turkey), Ikpọ Unehe (Igbo climbing rope), Okpoho Ibibio (the manilla, copper ring once used as currency in Ibibioland).